Posted by: raoulfelder | April 13, 2009

 CAMELOT OR A CESSPOOL?

-By Jackie Mason and Raoul Felder
+By Raoul Felder

 The Kennedys recently endorsed Barack Obama, and Teddy Kennedy drew a parallel with President Kennedy – a vision of a new Camelot rising like a Phoenix from the ashes of the Bush Administration.
 Either he was addressing the largest group of amnesiacs ever gathered in one place in history or the media and much of America has been eating funny mushrooms and is in the throes of a mass delusion.